c-e-p/ourchive/README.md

     `docker build .`
-2. in the repo root, run the docker compose `docker-compose up` (or `docker-compose up -d` to run detached)
+2. in the repo root, run the docker compose `docker-compose up` (or `docker-compose up -d` to run detached) run
+    `docker-compose -f docker-compose-tests.override.yml up`
+    if you want to run the ui tests.
 3. navigate to your `localhost:8000` on your local machine and you should see the webapp running!!!

 > note: if on windows, you may find that you need to use `http://host.docker.internal:8000/` instead.
 If you are having issues, check your hosts file and make sure your docker install hasn't screwed up the hosts file with a bunch of duplicative garbage.

+### How to Run the UI Tests

+we're using [pytest](), and [selenium]() to power the ui tests, with special thanks for the python [webdriver_manager]() package because i hate dealing with selenium driver dependancies.

+to run the ui tests, please have the docker compose tests container running.
+>    if you are not using the default location, change the `baseURL` in [ui_tests/__init__.py](ui_tests\__init__.py) to where it is)

+you can run all the ui tests by running:
+`python -m ui_tests/run_tests.py`
+This will run the tests against both Chrome and Firefox.

+or you can run them from the command line with pytest:
+`pytest ui_test --browser=CHROME`

+the browser flag controls what browser the ui tests are run in; if not supplied, it defaults to chrome.

+currently supported browsers:
+- chrome
+- firefox

 ### Dependencies